puckdoug/pad/README.md

 With no arguments, it will pad to the width of the longest word.
 However, this requires that the entire input file be read into memory so it can be processed.
-To handle files more efficiently, if width is specified the input will be processed line-by-line, allowing for arbitrarily large files to be processed.
+To handle files more efficiently, if width is specified the input will be processed line-by-line, allowing for arbitrarily large files to be processed (not yet implemented).

 ## Usage

-The output om the command line:
+The help output on the command line:

 ```shell
 Usage: pad|lpad|rpad [ <width> [ <pad-str> ] ] [options] [tokens] [ < input ]